-After you activate the plugin, you will see Total GDPR Compliance section appear on the side menu.
+After you activate the plugin, you will see the Total GDPR Compliance section appear on the side menu.
 Click on it to start your work process.

 Step 3: Cookie Templates

-In cookie templates page, you can add the templates for the Cookie Info notification that you can display on your WordPress website.
+On the cookie templates page, you can add the templates for the Cookie Info notification that you can display on your WordPress website.
 Click on Add Cookie Info button to add the template.